tenzir/tenzir/web/docs/formats.md

 ### `--schema <schema>` (Parsers)

 Explicitly set the output schema.

-If a schema with a matching name is installed, the result will always all all fields of the specified schema.
+If a schema with a matching name is installed, the result will have exactly all fields of the specified schema.
+Fields that are in the schema, but did not appear in the input will be null.
+Fields that appear in the input, but not in the schema will be discarded.

-Otherwise, this option only assigns the output schema name only.
+If the given schema does not exist, this option only assigns the output schema name only.

+If fields from the input that do not appear in the schema (e.g. because it is incomplete) should also be accepted, `--expand-schema` can be used.

 This option must not be combined with `--selector` or `--raw --merge`